Snowstormer/triviabot/README.md

 Answers in the topic files that come with the bot are (mostly) all lowercase - this used to be a requirement, but is not anymore.

 Finally, you have to add your topic into the `config.json`.
 Just plop it into the `enabledtopics` array at any place - the array is sorted when displayed anyway.

+If you think your topic is good enough to be in the core, you can submit a pull request.